Allergy Testing and Treatment

 - Dog dander

-This quick procedure involves pricking the skin (usually the inner forearm) with a small amount of the allergen and measuring a response (within 20 minutes).
+This quick procedure involves pricking the skin (usually the inner forearm) with a small amount of the allergen and measuring a response.
 Several allergens can be tested at one time.
-This type of testing is considered superior to blood testing for IgE antibodies.

 Allergy Testing Important Patient Guidelines: